What is Botox?

 Risks of Botox

-Common risks of Botox include:
+Common dangers of Botox include:

 - Bruising at the injection site